foxfriends/minigames/README.md

 ### Docker

-For those who are *only planning on building games* (e.g. not modifying the bot or server), the `docker-compose.yml` in the root of this repository describes everything required to run the bot and server.
+For those who are *only planning on building games* (and not modifying the bot or server), the `docker-compose.yml` in the root of this repository describes everything required to run the bot and server.
 Install [Docker][] and [docker-compose][] and you will be able to run the server with just `docker-compose up`.